mwillock/SwiftUI/Devote/README.md

 In this SwiftUI tutorial, we will develop a task manager iOS application with Core Data integration.
 This is not a project with a boring user interface.
 This iOS and iPadOS application provides a personal touch and feel.

 ### Objectives:
-o	How to integrate Core Data with the SwiftUI App Life Cycle o	How to get familiar with Xcode's new Core Data template o	How to create a basic Widget for iOS and iPadOS devices o	How to develop a Widget sets with different sizes (small, medium, large) o	How to Create, Read, Update and Delete a database item (CRUD method) o	How to show SwiftUI views conditionally
+- How to integrate Core Data with the SwiftUI App Life Cycle
+-	How to get familiar with Xcode's new Core Data template
+-	How to create a basic Widget for iOS and iPadOS devices o	How to develop a Widget sets with different sizes (small, medium, large) o	How to Create, Read, Update and Delete a database item (CRUD method) o	How to show SwiftUI views conditionally